Upcoming Screenings in Oakland:

-A celebratory profile of a relatively unknown urban gem, this film will feature Oakland’s largest wildland trail system that connects the heart of Oakland to redwood forests and over five hundred miles of trails that span the entire East Bay.
-Trail users, historians, creek restoration experts, local merchants, and park volunteers will be among those interviewed during a typical park day that begins at sunrise from the trailhead in Dimond Park, and concludes at sunset from a scenic, Joaquin Miller Park ridge overlooking downtown Oakland and San Francisco Bay.
+ABOUT: A celebratory profile of a relatively unknown urban gem, this 20-minute film features Oakland’s largest wildland trail system that connects the heart of Oakland to redwood forests and over five hundred miles of trails that span the entire East Bay.
+Trail users, historians, creek restoration experts, local merchants, and park volunteers are among those interviewed during a typical park day that begins pre-dawn in Oakland’s Dimond District, and concludes at sunset from a scenic, Joaquin Miller Park ridge overlooking downtown Oakland and San Francisco Bay.

 Featured Trail System – Dimond Park to the Bay Area Ridge Trail

-Intended for Oakland residents and visitors alike, this documentary will explore the unique urban to rural trail system that connects multiple Oakland neighborhoods and business districts to the Bay Area Ridge Trail and beyond.
-The film will highlight:
+Intended for Oakland residents and visitors alike, this documentary explores the unique urban to rural trail system that connects multiple Oakland neighborhoods and business districts to the Bay Area Ridge Trail and beyond.
+The film highlights:

 - the history of Dimond Park, Dimond Canyon Park, and Joaquin Miller Park